UFRA History

 In 2020, when Governor Gary Herbert signed into law SB 209, "Fire and Rescue Training Amendments," significant changes were made to the Fire Prevention Board administrative duties.
 These changes directly affected the way the Utah Fire & Rescue Academy (UFRA) operated and reported information.
 The Fire Prevention Board began consulting and working directly with Utah Valley University (UVU) by providing technical expertise, advice, direction, and support to ensure UFRA is meeting Utah Code §53B-29-202.
 A Memorandum of Understanding was written that outlined the responsibilities and functions of each party and demonstrated the willingness of the parties to move forward with these changes.

-Beginning in 2023, UVU and the FPB will begin reporting to the Education Interim Committee, the Law Enforcement and Criminal Justice Interim Committee, and the Higher Education Appropriations Subcommittee of the Legislature.
+Beginning in 2023, UVU and the FPB began reporting to the Education Interim Committee, the Law Enforcement and Criminal Justice Interim Committee, and the Higher Education Appropriations Subcommittee of the Legislature.
 These reports will include UFRA successes and challenges associated with operations.
-We look forward to this relationship and will continue working hard with the goal of delivering relevant, state-of-the-art training to all firefighters statewide.
+We value this relationship and will continue working hard with the goal of delivering relevant, state-of-the-art training to all firefighters statewide.

 Fullfilling Our Mission Today

-The mission of UFRA is to "train, validate, and support the fire and emergency services at the highest quality level possible."
+The mission of UFRA is to "train, certify, and support the Utah fire service at the highest quality level possible."

 This statement directs every goal in our Strategic Plan and every dollar spent to implement it.